The Onedin Line: Main

 Elizabeth and Daniel became estranged, as their business interests differ and he rises in political circles to become ambassador to Turkey.
 She refuses to go with him, and remains to run Frazer's.
 As time goes by, a reconciliation between Elizabeth and Daniel is in the offing as they exchange letters and Daniel resigns as ambassador.
 On his return to Liverpool, his ship is in a collision and he is declared missing.

-Robert Onedin (Brian Rawlinson/James Garbutt (one series)), James's older brother, takes after their father and counts coppers in the family ship chandlery, though he later expands it into a profitable department store, after visiting the United States to see new methods of selling.
+Robert Onedin (Brian Rawlinson in Series 1–2 and 4–6, James Garbutt in Series 3), James's older brother, takes after their father and counts coppers in the family ship chandlery, though he later expands it into a profitable department store, after visiting the United States to see new methods of selling.
 He and his wife Sarah have one son, Samuel, who at first cares more for the sea and ships than for shopkeeping.
-Robert is elected as a member of Parliament; he and Sarah moves to a smart new residence, but his life abruptly comes to an end when he chokes on a bone at a family dinner.
+Robert is elected as a member of Parliament; he and Sarah move to a smart new residence, but his life abruptly comes to an end when he chokes on a bone at a family dinner.

 Sarah Onedin (Mary Webster), wife of Robert, is always looking to improve her station in life as her husband's status rises.
 She is upset at how her husband's brother, James, borrows money from him to further his own ambitions.
 When her husband dies, she and her son, Samuel, run the business.
 She is shocked when her son marries Charlotte after William gets her pregnant.
 Sarah makes attempts to contact Robert through a medium, despite her son Samuel's objections.
 She almost marries the fortune-hunting Captain Dampier.
 She is last heard of as having undertaken a tour of the world.

-Letty Onedin (nee Gaunt) (Jill Gascoine) is employed as governess to James's daughter Charlotte.
+Letty Onedin (née Gaunt) (Jill Gascoine) is employed as governess to James's daughter Charlotte.
 She reconciles the two and grows to love James, while his feelings are initially repressed by memories of his first wife, Anne.
 Letty starts her own business, employing, at a fair wage, women whose men are out of work.
 James, recognizing that she is a force in her own right, softens; remembering Anne's death, they are married with his proviso that they have no children.
 Letty falls pregnant, which she hides from James, owing to his loss of Anne in childbirth, as did Charlotte by her cousin William, and James returns from a voyage to discover that, like Anne before, she is having a difficult childbirth.
 The baby, James's male heir, dies.
 Charlotte had a baby boy, Robert.
 Letty throws herself into work and builds a house for foundlings of prostitutes and destitute women, to the disbelief of prominent townsfolk.
 After some time, diphtheria breaks out amongst the children at the home; Letty nurses the children and dies from the disease.